-Academic standing of students is determined for all students at the end of each semester (fall, spring, summer).
+Academic standing of students is determined for all students at the end of each semester (Fall, Spring, and Summer).
 Students whose cumulative grade point average (GPA) falls below a 3.0 are placed on academic probation for the following semester.
-Students on academic probation who are receiving financial aid are also placed on financial aid probation.
-Probationary students who fail to achieve a semester GPA of 3.0 while on probation are suspended from the university.
-The attainment of passing (P) grades while on probation will result in continued probation until a cumulative GPA of 3.0 is achieved.
-Suspension terms are one year (three semesters).
+Students on academic probation who are receiving financial aid are also placed on financial aid probation (for further information see the financial assistance office).